Regulations for the 2015 UTMB« / CCC« / TDS« / OCC

 ACTION CONCERNING HEALTH MATTERS

-The organisation has decided upon the implementation of an internal action concerning health during the events of The North Face® Ultra-Trail du Mont-Blanc®.
+The organisation has decided upon the implementation of an internal action concerning health during the events of the Ultra-Trail du Mont-Blanc®.
 This action has neither the aim nor competence to substitute itself in the place of the current national and international regulations in the anti-doping fight but has for its objective a strengthened medical supervision wished for by the organisation.
 This action is led by the organisation’s internal Medical Counsel, consisting of doctors, who are able to take the opinions of the experts of its choice and who will be asked to express a consultative opinion to the race Jury on the medical state of the participants.

 Each runner agrees to: